jandamm/zgenom/README.md

 # This does not increase the startup time.
 zgenom autoupdate

+# Add this if you experience issues with missing completions or errors mentioning compdef.
+# zgenom compdef

 # if the init script doesn't exist
 if ! zgenom saved; then
     echo "Creating a zgenom save"